mallen234/electron/presentation.md

   - HTML, CSS, and JavaScript

-- **Enables Development of Native UI Components:**
+- **Development of Native UI Components:**

   - Provides access to native user interface components through platform-specific APIs.

-- **Improved functionality via Node.js Integration:**
+- **Node.js Integration:**
-  - Integrates Node.js runtime, enabling applications to interact with the file system and implement server-side logic.
+  - Enables applications to interact with the file system and implement server-side logic.

 ---